Anwar8/Blaze/README.md

 ## Journal
+#### 2 April 24
+Added load factor, iterations, load incrementing, response tracking, and silenced all annoying logging with the `VERBOSE` flag.
+However, the current `Blaze` cannot capture geometric nonlinearity at all.
+The beam is supposed to have a buckling load of 2.58096e7 N, but I am loading with up to -30.0e7 without any sign of buckling.
+Tracking the end-node y-displacement results in a purely linear response.
+Note that I have added some small (-1000 N) node on the y-axis of the last node without luck.
+No buckling.
+It is clear to me that the current system is completely unable to capture geometric nonlinearity.
+I will need to implement `NonlinearTransform` first and foremost, and then follow that up quickly with `Izzuddin2DNonlinearBeam`.
+I am running out of time, I only have this week remaining to work on the code before I have to start writing the thesis.

 #### 31 Mar and 1 April 24
 I spent a long time attempting to map out and build the new nonlinear transformation object under `NonlinearTransform`.
 This object will have a rather complex interaction with the `BasicOrientation` object, which may become obselete.
 In fact, upon attempting to build the nonlinear solver I am finding that my implementation of the geometric stiffness is very lacking.
 The element-level contributions to the geometric stiffness can actually be ignored, and it is the part that I have been ignoring - what is called "external geometric stiffness" in Du and Hajjar (2020), "principal contribution" in Izzuddin's NLSA notes, and "varying moments through the transverse shear force in $\mathcal{C}$" (16.27) in Felippa's notes is what actually matters.
 Looking at Izzuddin's in-class notes, he makes that clear as well.
 I have made extensive hand-written notes on the implementation yesterday in OneNote and I think I am almost ready to implement geometric nonlinearity, although I remain rather confused about how I should structure my program classes.
 I have decided, for now, to implement Izzuddin's nonlinear element under its own nonlinear class rather than implement everything within the `Basic2DBeamElement` class.
 Thus, I have introduced `Izzuddin2DNonlinearBeam`, which inherits from `Basic2DBeamElement` but seeks to re-implement the way state is assessed using the nonlinear equations in Izzuddin's notes.
 I am also likely to implement Felippa's or Izzuddin's corotational transform in `NonlinearTransform` to isolate the deformation-inducing displacements from the rigid body motions.
 Felippa's implementation is a little more clear because of the better figures, and because I spent a rather long time on 31 March taking hand-written notes on it and drawing it for myself.
 I need to do this, even though I had decided not to implement corotational transformation at first, because I need the trigonometric relationships from the transformation to calculate the element response such as the principal contribution to global geometric stiffness.
 I have taken some note on both Izzuddin and Felippa's implementation below: